inkel/spdy-examples/README.md

 Ilyia Grigorik](https://github.com/igrigorik/spdy) and the wonderful [SPDY Book](http://spdybook.com/) as a reference.

+## Why use SPDY?

+There are two main reasons to use SPDY

+### Security

+Since the raising of browser extensions that eases hijacking of HTTP sessions two things became clear: HTTP session was far from perfect and everybody should be using secure connections.
+Some major sites like Google and GitHub began to serve all their pages, at least for authenticated users, in HTTPS.
+SPDY **always** runs over SSL, which makes it secure by default.

+**Use HTTPS, or better yet, use SPDY with HTTPS fallback.**

+### Speed

+Quoting SPDY Book:

+> SPDY is not optimized for very small applications.

+This doesn't mean that you shouldn't be using SPDY, but just to have in mind that SPDY will probably not perform faster for very small applications.
+But if your application deals with lots of resources then SPDY might outperform your web application.
+And using SPDY features like Server Push might greatly outperform your previous application.

+Google already had SPDY enabled for their sites if you use Chrome.
+Firefox is going to implement SPDY in their next release, and Amazon began delivering content through SPDY to their new Kindle.
+The future needs faster and secure web access, and SPDY provides all that out of the box.

 ## Requirements

 I've tested this on Ruby 1.9.2 and 1.9.3.